Suggestion: Watch the 5 minutes video tutorial before reading this article

 Property taxes in Indonesia

 Before you buy real estate, it’s important that you know taxes that apply and how high these are.

 For example, the governments in Singapore and Hong Kong have introduced buyer’s stamp duties ranging between 20-30%.
 Thus, property taxes can determine whether a country is a no-go.

-Below I’ve listed taxes you need to pay when buying, holding, and selling real estate in Indonesia.
+Below I’ve listed taxes you need to pay when buying, holding and selling real estate in Indonesia.

-Property taxes when buying property
+When buying property